Finish and Flourish.

 - Students may transfer in an Associate of Arts degree during their enrollment at William Woods to meet and complete Common Studies requirements.
 The residency rule would remain in effect, so each student's last 30 credits would still need to be William Woods courses.

 William Woods University has transfer agreements with several area colleges.

 A limited number of seniors are allowed to live off campus.
 Students interested in this must have completed 90 hours by the end of the previous semester and not be affiliated with a Greek organization on campus.

-Check see if you are eligible for an exemption to live off campus as a transfer student.
+See if you are eligible for an exemption to live off campus as a transfer student.